esoltys/o1lama/README.md

 3. **Total Thinking Time**: The time taken by the LLM to generate the response.
 4. **Knowledge Graph**: A visual representation of the relationships between reasoning steps.

+### Sample Query 1: Sequential Reasoning

+> A farmer needs to transport a wolf, a goat, and a cabbage across a river.
+He has a boat that can carry only one item at a time.
+If he leaves the wolf with the goat, the wolf will eat the goat.
+If he leaves the goat with the cabbage, the goat will eat the cabbage.
+How can the farmer transport all three safely across the river?

+### Sample Query 2: Counterintuitive

+> A rope ladder hangs over the side of a boat.
+If the tide rises by 2 feet, how much higher will the ladder be above the water?

 ### Acknowledgements

 Forked from [g1](https://github.com/bklieger-groq/g1) which is an o1-like reasoning chain on groq by [Benjamin Klieger](https://github.com/bklieger-groq)